Joash09/blog/content/posts/ETFOverview.md

 draft = false
 +++

 Investing is a ubiquitous topic between family and friends and on social media.
-With many options to invest, many offering often conflicting advice and overwhelming finacial jargon I found it hard to understand it all.
+With so many options, so many voices offering, often conflicting, advice and an overwhelming amount of financial jargon it is hard to know where to start.
 Here I take a look at Exchange Traded Funds ETFs, specifically finding out how they work and their possible failures.

 <!--more-->